 This post will tell you where to look for the information that you need to know.
 Also provides a general step by step instruction for how to make reeds.

-On this post you will see a running list of vendors who sell reed making equipment.
+On this post you will see a list of vendors who sell reed making equipment.
 You will also see pictures, descriptions, and some personal thoughts on what reed making tools you need to make oboe reeds.

 This post is specifically for reed makers who do not own a gouging machine and buy their cane already gouged and or shaped.

 This post has a few tips on buying cane and shares some thought on how to select cane.
 You will see supplementary pictures and a video.